 Eutelsat Quantum is a pioneering mission that will influence how telecom satellites are procured and manufactured in Europe.

-- More efficient use of satellite resources and customised allocation of resources to time-variant requests.
+This flexibility means more efficient use of satellite resources can be made, and those resources can be allocated in response to time-variant requests.

 A software-defined satellite